kajalsandha/Project_SEP/README.md

 * **Fail-Safe Defaults**
 Given the network issues identified in Phase 1, the app will include fail-safe defaults to ensure continued operation even when data is unavailable temporarily.

+**Transition to Phase 3:**
+The next stage is to convert the functional and system requirements into workable development tasks after a clear and well-supported set has been created.
+Phase 3 will concentrate on organizing the project schedule, allocating priority, dividing each need into digestible components, and estimating effort.
+This guarantees that every element of the WaterSaver program is monitored, effectively implemented, and in line with both user requirements and our overall objectives.